plcarmel/cryptic-sequences/README.md

 ## What

-"cryptic-sequences" is a library that allows one to generate pseudo-random numbers that are also guaranteed to be unique.
+"cryptic-sequences" is a library that allows one to generate a pseudo-random numbers generator (PRNG) that return numbers that are guaranteed to be unique.
+They are part of a growing family of so-called *splittable* pseudo-random number generators (PRNG).
+Links to relevant papers are provided at the end of the document.

+*cryptic-sequences* sacrifices speed for flexibility and simplicity.
+It can generate PRNGs that have periods covering all the *words* that can be generated with *n* digits of a given base.
+Despite its simplicity, the result of *cryptic-sequences* pass most statistical tests for randomness.

 ## Why

-This is useful, for example, to generate unique identifiers that are visible to the user, but that leak no information about the number of identifiers that have been generated so far, whether a given identifier has been generated before another one, etc.
+Being able to generate unique pseudo-random numbers is useful, for example, to generate unique identifiers that are visible to the user, but that leak no obvious information about the number of identifiers that have been generated so far, whether a given identifier has been generated before another one, etc.

 ## How